Odin-SMR/hermod/Documentation/odin.hermod.rst

-The odin.hermod package is the package which is responsible for the information and bookkeeping parts of hermod i.e keep track of file transactions, file dependencies and finally submitting jobs to the queuing system
+The odin.hermod package is the package which is responsible for the information and bookkeeping parts of hermod i.e keep track of file transactions, file dependencies and finally submitting jobs to the queuing system.

 odin.config

-The odin.config i more or less a configuration package Hermod and Iasco shares this package
+The odin.config is more or less a configuration package.
+Hermod and Iasco share this package.

 odin.iasco